US investigates release of secret Ukraine war documents

 A US official said the documents resemble data produced daily by the Joint Chiefs of Staff, although some numbers are wrong.

-Even if they were legitimate, the official said, the United States believes there is little real intelligence value in the documents, as much of it is information that Russia would already know or could obtain on the battlefield.
+Even if they were legitimate, the official said, the United States believes there is little real intelligence value in the documents, as much of it is information that Russia would already know or might obtain on the battlefield.

 The official spoke on condition of anonymity to discuss the intelligence documents.